lalinchik/cdp-gulp/README.md

 Also we have to update tasks dependencies to preserve proper order and generate sprites before we optimize images and processing LESS.

+### 09-build-scripts-and-html-files

+Finally we should add JS build task.
+Because we will use scripts from `build` folder we have to use `gulp-html-replace` plugin to replace old list of included scripts with new one for our optimized file.

+Also now optimizations for styles/scripts/images are applied only for production builds.

+As result we have build folder which can be moved to any server and work independently from source files.